nilangi-ediri/WellSpace/WellSpace/backend/README.md

 - Initial README author: `Li-Ting (a1847791)`
 - MongoDB atlas database setup: `Li-Ting (a1847791)`
-- MongoDB atlas database access please use our group account: `mcigroupn22@gmail.com`
+- To access MongoDB atlas database, please go to https://www.mongodb.com/ and log in using our group account: `mcigroupn22@gmail.com`

 ## Installation